 In the dropdown at the top of your survey form, all of your available InterAction marketing folders will be available.
 You can search in this field to locate your event folder and map it to this survey.
 All responses to the survey will map back to that folder - meaning, existing contacts in your event list will show an updated RSVP response, and also any new contacts who were forwarded the invitation will be added to this list.

-You can set the Survey Type for an RSVP form to Registration form.
+You can set the Survey Type for an RSVP form to Registration form, which would then indicate in the survey completed InterAction activity what the survey type is.

 After the Folder has been mapped, the backend of our platform will connect this survey to that InterAction folder and load up all available folder fields.
 Edit a survey question to continue on with the mappings.